 Autoimmune disorders occur when the body’s immune system mistakenly attacks healthy tissue, causing inflammation and pain.
 The resulting symptoms point to a wide range of conditions that can be challenging to diagnose.
 Our team is committed to helping families reach an accurate diagnosis and developing a comprehensive treatment plan that addresses each child’s individual needs.

 We also see children who have received a diagnosis elsewhere and are seeking treatment or a second opinion.
 Our goal is to help all our patients live happy, healthy, and productive lives.

 Expert Diagnosis and Treatment of Rheumatic Conditions

 Symptoms like joint pain do not always point to a rheumatic condition, but it is important to have your child looked at by a specialist with expertise in autoimmune disorders.
 Some common symptoms that bring children to our specialists include:

 - Pain in the back, legs, or arms

 Our specialists have extensive expertise with the diagnosis of rheumatic conditions, including juvenile arthritis, juvenile dermatomyositis, lupus, and many others.
 We also see children who have received abnormal results on tests for antinuclear antibodies (ANAs), which may indicate an autoimmune disorder.

 With proper treatment and monitoring, many rheumatic diseases can be managed.
 Our patients have access to the latest medications and therapies, along with a range of specialists at NewYork-Presbyterian Morgan Stanley Children’s Hospital, one of the top-rated hospitals in the country.
 We provide guidance and support to patients and their families throughout the treatment process, along with ongoing monitoring and care.

-Our AMPS Program provides compassionate care for young people with amplified musculoskeletal pain syndrome.
+Our AMPS Clinic provides compassionate care for young people with amplified musculoskeletal pain syndrome.